How do people watch AI-generated videos of physical scenes?: Results

 \subsection{Task-dependent gaze behaviors}

-As illustrated in Figure~\ref{analysis}-a, participants show different gaze behavior when asked to watch videos (T1) and to detect which videos are AI (T2).
-Participants exhibited more fixations ($p=0.13$) but shorter fixation durations ($p<0.01$) during AI detection tasks.
-This means they sampled more information from the video when trying to detect AI-generated videos, putting less effort into any specific spatial-temporal positions within the video.
-Saccade magnitudes and scanpath lengths were longer during AI detection tasks compared to just watching videos ($p<0.05$), indicating that people shift their attention over larger areas and scan broadly when trying to detect AI-generated videos.
-Mean pupil sizes were slightly smaller during AI detection ($p<0.01$), suggesting that spotting AI required lower cognitive load than video understanding.
-These results lend support to \textit{H1}.
-When people are aware of AI videos, people change their gaze behavior.
-They tried to sample more information rather than processing and thinking deeply in a few places in the videos.
+As illustrated in Figure~\ref{analysis} (a) and (b), participants show different gaze behavior on real-world and AI generated videos when they are asked to normally watch videos (T1) and to detect whether the videos are AI (T2).
+When viewing real-world videos (Figure~\ref{analysis}-a), the mean pupil sizes were smaller during AI detection, suggesting that spotting AI required lower cognitive load than video understanding if the video is real.
+When viewing AI-generated videos (Figure~\ref{analysis}-a), participants spent more fixations but shorter fixation durations ($p<0.05$) during AI detection tasks.
+This might indicate easier processing of visual information within the AI-generated videos.
+Saccade magnitudes were longer ($p<0.05$) during AI detection tasks compared to normally watching, indicating that people shift their attention over larger areas when trying to detect AI-generated videos.
+These results lend support to \textit{H1}: when people are aware of AI videos, people change their gaze behavior.
+They tried to rapidly sample information globally rather than processing in fewer places in the videos.

 When looking at the details of human behavior during two tasks, people actively look for anomalies and pay less attention to what is happening in the video when they are aware of AI.
 For instance, as shown in Figure~\ref{fig:case}-a, it is an AI-generated video showing a balloon being poked by a firing stick and then bursting, which is the most eye-catching event in the video.
 At the same time, there is a rotation apparatus where the stick changes from one to two, which is an error caused by AI generation.
 For people normally watching videos for understanding, they focus mostly on the key event, which is the burst of the balloon, and then look at the residues on the table.
 However, the people who are trying to detect AI have more distributed attention and focus more on the anomaly area where the error occurs.